-The Peregrino oil field is located in licences BM-C-7 and BM-C-47, approximately 85km offshore Brazil, in the Campos basin, in water depths of 100m.
-The second phase is expected to be developed at a cost of $3.5bn and will start production by the end of 2020.
+The Peregrino oil field is located in licences BM-C-7 and BM-C-47, approximately 85 km offshore Brazil, in the Campos basin, in water depths of 100m.
+The second phase is expected to be developed at a cost of USD 3 billion and will start production in 2022.

 Equinor and Sinochem are joint field owners, with Equinor being the operator with a 60% interest in the asset.
 Peregrino is Equinor’s largest operated oil field outside Norway and has a production capacity of 100,000 bpd.
 The concession period of the field extends until 2040.

 A plan of development for Peregrino Phase Two was submitted to Brazil’s National Agency of Petroleum, Natural Gas and Biofuels (ANP) on 30 January 2015.